Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Algorithms

 \subsection{Simultaneous Localization and Mapping}

 Producing an accurate map requires precise robot position estimation.
-In most indoor scenarios (including ours), the position and heading of the drone are computed by integrating velocity and angular velocity measurements, respectively.
+In most indoor scenarios (including ours), the position and heading of the drone are computed by integrating velocity and angular velocity measurements, respectively -- typically performed by the onboard EKF.
 However, these measurements are affected by sensor noise, and integrating noisy data over time results in drift.
 We employ SLAM to correct the errors in the trajectory of the robot caused by imprecise odometry measurements.
-However, this approach is also valid in case of absolute range-based positioning systems~\cite{polonelli2022open}.
+However, this approach is also valid in the case of absolute range-based positioning systems~\cite{polonelli2022open}.

-We employ the algorithmic approach to graph-based SLAM introduced in \cite{grisetti2010tutorial} and implement an optimized version that allows the algorithm to run on-board resource-constrained nano-UAVs.
+We employ the algorithmic approach to graph-based SLAM introduced in \cite{grisetti2010tutorial} and implement an optimized version that allows the algorithm to run onboard resource-constrained nano-UAVs.
 Within this approach, the UAV's poses $\mat{X} = \{ \boldsymbol{x}_1, \ldots, \boldsymbol{x}_N\}$ are modeled as graph nodes, and the odometry measurements $\boldsymbol{z}_{ij}$ as graph edges.
 An odometry measurement $\boldsymbol{z}_{ij}=(\Delta_x,\Delta_y,\Delta_{\psi})$ is expressed in the coordinate frame of $\boldsymbol{x}_{i}$ and represents the relative transformation between poses $\boldsymbol{x}_{i}$ an $\boldsymbol{x}_{j}$.
 The work in \cite{grisetti2010tutorial} formulates the SLAM as a least-squares optimization problem that determines the optimal poses given the pose $\boldsymbol{x}_{0}$ and a set of edges $\boldsymbol{z}_{ij}$.
 The optimization problem is given by Equation~\ref{eq:slam-opt}, where the number of terms in the sum is equal to the number of edges in the directed graph. $\Omega$ is the diagonal information matrix, which weighs the importance of each term in the sum.